Skip to main content

 3. For each invoice item:

-• if entitlement policy is lot-based (gig): create billing_entitlement_lots using snapshot terms
+• If entitlement policy is lot-based (gig): create billing_entitlement_lots using the snapshot terms

 Then update projections: